 11The king is asking a very difficult thing, and there is no one else who can show it to the king except the gods, whose dwelling is not with flesh.”

-12Because of this the king was angry and very furious, and commanded to destroy all the wise men of Babylon.
+12Because of this the king was violently angry, and commanded to destroy all the wise men of Babylon.

 13So the decree went out and the wise men were about to be slain; and they searched for Daniel and his companions to kill them.

-14Then Daniel replied with counsel and prudence to Arioch the captain of the king’s guard, who had gone out to kill the wise men of Babylon;
+14Then Daniel replied with counsel and prudence to Arioch the commander of the king’s guard, who had gone out to kill the wise men of Babylon;

-15he answered Arioch the king’s captain, “Why is the decree from the king so urgent?”
+15he answered Arioch the king’s commander, “Why is the decree from the king so urgent?”
 Then Arioch made the thing known to Daniel.

 16So Daniel went in and asked the king to give him some time so that he could show the king the interpretation.